usnistgov/corr/LAUNCH.md

 ## Monitoring an instance

 To monitor your CoRR instance, there are three folder to look into in your your_setup_path/corr-setup.
-Right after your first launch we recommend looking into the `test` folder.
+Right after your first launch we recommend looking into the <b>test<b/> folder.
 What you are looking for is the passed keyword.
 We are working on more adequate testing.
 So bare with us while we work on this.
-Then, the admin should refer to the `log` folder regularly.
-It contains the `access` and `error` of the corrapi, corrcloud, corrview and nginx micro-services logs.
-A word of warning here is that `corrapi-error` and `corrcloud-error` are not only showing `errors` but also log the services workers executions.
+Then, the admin should refer to the <b>log</b> folder regularly.
+It contains the <b>access</b> and <b>error<b/> of the corrapi, corrcloud, corrview and nginx micro-services logs.
+A word of warning here is that <b>corrapi-error</b> and <b>corrcloud-error</b> are not only showing <b>errors</b> but also log the services workers executions.
 We apologize for the confusion that this must create.
 Finally, the corr-storage folder contains the data stored in CoRR in complement to the metadata present in the mongodb database.